preactjs/preact-www/content/en/blog/preact-x.md

 this is one of the main drivers behind not wanting to introduce these breaking changes but instead, allow you all to benefit from our research without a painful migration path.

-This doesn't mean that Preact 11 won't happen but it might not be the thing that we initially thought it would be, instead we might just drop IE11 support and give you those performance improvments, all while giving you the stability of Preact X. We could instead work on a meta-framework for Node like [Fresh](https://fresh.deno.dev/) as a great way to write Preact, we could bet more on signals...
-There are a lot of options while avoiding leaving a part of the community behind.
+This doesn't mean that Preact 11 won't happen but it might not be the thing that we initially thought it would be.
+Instead, we might just drop IE11 support and give you those performance improvements, all while giving you the stability of Preact X. There are many more ideas floating around and we're very interested in the wider Preact experience in the context of meta-frameworks that provide things like routing out of the box.
+We're exploring this angle in our vite preset as well as [Fresh](https://fresh.deno.dev/) to get a good feel what a Preact first meta framework should look like.